Kansas City Chiefs vs. Cincinnati Bengals NFL Championship Round Odds, Plays and Insights for January 30, 2022

 Over/under insights

+- Kansas City and its opponents have gone over the current 54.5-point total in 10 of 19 games this season.

-- Kansas City's games this season have gone over 54.5 points 10 of 19 times.
+- Cincinnati's games have gone over 54.5 points in six of 19 chances this season.

+- Sunday's over/under is 0.8 points lower than the two team's combined 55.3 points per game average.

 - These two squads combine to surrender 43.5 points per game, 11.0 fewer than this contest's over/under.

-- The average total in Chiefs games this season is 51.8, 2.7 points fewer than Sunday's over/under of 54.5.
+- The average total in Chiefs games this season is 51.8, 2.7 points fewer than Sunday's total of 54.5.

-- In 2021, games involving the Bengals have averaged a total of 46.2 points, 8.3 fewer than this game's set over/under.
+- The 54.5 over/under in this game is 8.3 points above the 46.2 average total in Bengals games this season.

 Chiefs stats and trends